Mine search and map for sappers: Chechen engineers are developing drones for demining territory

 • Satellite and local navigation system

 One mine-detecting drone cannot quickly scan a large area.
-Working with 10 such drones is much more effective - they will cover a hard-to-reach area and quickly create a map for sappers.
+But working with 10 such drones is much more effective - they will cover a hard-to-reach area and quickly create a map for sappers.

-We use simple metal detectors with pulse induction, so the technology only works at low altitudes
+We take simple metal detectors, with pulse induction, so the equipment only works at low altitudes

-The data obtained by the drones is transmitted to a server, where it is processed.
+The data obtained by the drones is transmitted to the server, where it is processed.
 The output is a heat map showing the locations of explosive devices.

-It is specified that some of the components in the drones are of Russian production, while the rest are created using additive technologies.
-However, flight controllers and onboard computers have to be purchased in other countries.
+It is specified that some of the components in the drones are of Russian production, the rest are created using additive technologies.
+But flight controllers and on-board computers have to be bought in other countries.

-Earlier, www1.ru wrote about another Chechen development — the грозненском KB «Талламхо» presented an optical detection system for snipers and saboteurs "Ronin."
+Earlier, www1.ru wrote about another Chechen development - the Grozny design bureau "Tallamho" presented an optical system for detectingsnipers and saboteurs "Ronin".

 Sources